Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Numerical Results

-In this subsection, we focus on the proposed optimum RIS selection policies with all-feedback, i.e., the information of all RIS locations is available.
+In this subsection, we focus on the performance of optimum centralized RIS selection policies.
 To benchmark the optimum selection policy, we consider three other RIS selection schemes: \begin{enumerate} \item {\it Min-min} scheme selects the closet RIS to the TX and RX set $\{\xs, \xd\}$, i.e.,